openmind-consortium/Analysis-rcs-data/README.md

 ![Data Structure](documentationFigures/RCS_DataStructure.png)

 ### Data in .json files
 - **RawDataTD.json**: Contains continuous raw time domain data in packet form.
-Each packet has timing information (and packet sizes are not consistant).
-Data can be streamed from up to 4 time domain channels (2 on each bore) at 250Hz and 500Hz or up to 2 time domain channels at 1000Hz.
+Each packet has timing information (and packet sizes are not consistent).
+Data can be streamed from up to 4 time domain channels (2 on each bore; bore = connector in INS for one physical depth/strip, which has multiple contacts) at 250Hz and 500Hz or up to 2 time domain channels at 1000Hz.
+Bridging can be used to record all 4 time domain channels from one bore (this version of acquisition is untested in this code repo).
 A timestamp and systemTick is only available for the last element of each data packet and timing information for each sample must be deduced.
 [See section below on timestamp and systemTick](https://github.com/openmind-consortium/Analysis-rcs-data/tree/DocumentationUpdate#systemtick-and-timestamp)
 - **RawDataAccel.json**: Contains continuous raw onboard 3-axis accelerometry data as well as timing information.
 The structure and timing information is similar to the time domain files.
 - **DeviceSettings.json**: Contains information about which datastreams were enabled, start and stop times of streaming, stimulation settings, and device parameters (e.g. sampling rate, montage configuration [which electrodes are being recorded from], power bands limits, etc).
 Many of these settings can be changed within a given recording; each time such a change is made, another packet is written to DeviceSettings.json file.
 - **RawDataFFT.json** - Contains continuous information streamed from the onboard (on-chip) FFT engine.
 The structure and timing information is similar to the time domain files.